devjeff/fitness-reminder/README.md

 **Why not just using one of the plenty mobile apps?**

 Push notifications can get pretty annoying.
 Besides, I've noticed that I tend to ignore the phone vibrations.
 Thus, I came to the conclusion that a visual reminder that is shown directly on the screen where you working at, is much more reliable can't be ignored that easily.

+**Local data storage**

+The app configuration is stored as a JSON file in the user's home directory.